 - Fresh Ravioli - this is in the refrigerated section at the grocery store, frozen works just as well though, but you'll want to fully cook it prior to adding to the pumpkin sauce

-- Can you use dried rosemary instead of fresh?
 I highly recommend fresh but if you are in a pinch and only have dried rosemary you can use it, chop it up even more to help release some of the oils and aroma, and add it the same time you add the nutmeg.

-Fall Recipes You’ll Love
+Fall Recipes You Will Love

 - 30 Minute Broccoli Cheddar Soup - so creamy and cheesy, loaded with chunks of broccoli and carrots